Zambia - Data Protection Overview

 - where the data subject has explicitly consented to that transfer of sensitive personal data; and

-- to a particular international organisation or country which complies with subsection (1)(a)(ii), where the Office is satisfied that the transfer or class of transfers is necessary for any class of data controllers or data subjects and does not hamper the effective enforcement of the Data Protection Act.
+- to a particular international organization or country which complies with subsection (1)(a)(ii), where the Office is satisfied that the transfer or class of transfers is necessary for any class of data controllers or data subjects and does not hamper the effective enforcement of the Data Protection Act.

 It is worth noting that the Data Protection Act does have a localisation requirement concerning sensitive data as it provides that sensitive personal data shall be processed and stored in a server or data centre located in the Republic (Section 70(3)).